Markkimotho/sdl-c-raycasting/README.md

 # Maze Project

-This codebase initially contains a test.c file which contains the maze project test file.
+This codebase initially contains the maze project files.

 To compile: